geopm/geopm/service/docs/source/runtime.rst

 For hardware tuning algorithms, the first challenge involves generating a durable estimate of application performance.
-In energy efficiency terms, performance measurements are power-to-performance ratios, for example, "perf per watt".
+In energy efficiency terms, performance measurements are performance-to-power ratios, for example, "perf per watt".
 Therefore, any dynamic hardware power control tuning that aims for energy efficiency must formulate an estimate of application performance.
 Without specific application feedback on the critical path,